Adrenal Cancer: Surgery

 The risks and possible side effects of the surgery

 When you can return to your normal activities

 If the surgery will leave scars and what they will look like

 Before surgery, tell your healthcare team if you are taking any medicines.
-This includes over-the-counter medicines, vitamins, and other supplements.
+This includes over-the-counter medicines, prescription medicines, vitamins, herbs, and other supplements.
 This is to make sure you’re not taking medicines that could affect the surgery.
 After you have discussed all the details with the surgeon, you will sign a consent form.
 This says that the healthcare provider can do the surgery.

 After your surgery

 You may have to stay in the hospital for 2 to 7 days.
 This will depend on the type of surgery you had.
 For the first few days after surgery, you are likely to have pain from the incision.
 Your pain can be controlled with medicine.
 Talk with your healthcare provider or nurse about your pain relief options.
 Some people don’t want to take pain medicine.
 But taking medicine can help your healing.
 If you don’t control pain well, you may not want to cough or turn over often.
 But you need to do these things as you recover from surgery.

 You may have constipation from using some pain medicine, from not moving much, or from not eating much.
 Talk with your healthcare provider or nurse about getting more dietary fiber or using a stool softener.

 You may feel tired or weak for a while.
 The amount of time it takes to recover from surgery will vary for each person.